nickpeterson-ai/MetaPaC/README.md

-# MetaPaC: A Novel <ins>Meta</ins>-learning Model for <ins>Pa</ins>ncreatic <ins>C</ins>ancer <ins>S</ins>ubtype Prediction
+# MetaPaCS: A Novel <ins>Meta</ins>-learning Model for <ins>Pa</ins>ncreatic <ins>C</ins>ancer <ins>S</ins>ubtype Prediction
-**MetaPaC** (an Ensemble stacking-Based Model for Identifying Pancreatic Cancer Subtypes), is an accurate and cost-effective model for Pancreatic Cancer subtype prediction based on RNA-seq Expression data only.
-Leveraging multiple different machine learning techniques, MetaPaC is able to identify accurately and efficiently predict 4 different Pcancreatic Cancer subtypes, which may provide insights into the characteristics of these subtypes that can significantly aid clinical decision-making processes.
+**MetaPaCS** (an Ensemble stacking-Based Model for Identifying Pancreatic Cancer Subtypes), is an accurate and cost-effective model for Pancreatic Cancer subtype prediction based on RNA-seq Expression data only.
+Leveraging multiple different machine learning techniques, MetaPaCS is able to identify accurately and efficiently predict 4 different Pcancreatic Cancer subtypes, which may provide insights into the characteristics of these subtypes that can significantly aid clinical decision-making processes.

 ## Flowchart of MetaPaCS
 ![Flowchart of MetaPaCS](flowchart.png)